euroderf 2 months ago

 Not really in excel.
 Excel is just the console.
 Emulator is a native DLL

-• qwertox 2 days ago
+• qwertox 2 months ago

 I was expecting something like the cells being used as registers and the computer being implemented in the spreadsheet itself.
 Loading an emulator via a DLL and using the spreadsheet as a line oriented display feels like cheating.

-• yesco 2 days ago
+• yesco 2 months ago

 I still think this is pretty neat even if it's just acting like the console.

-• zipping1549 2 days ago
+• zipping1549 2 months ago

 Still funny

-• AshamedCaptain 2 days ago
+• AshamedCaptain 2 months ago

 By the same logic I can also put a crappy emulator in a dll and make notepad load it via a hook.
 Linux on notepad.exe. should I make that into a HN post too?